LucaScanu/WDI_PROJECT_2/README.md

 - Test app with Insomnia if authenticationLogin and authenticationsRegister are working.

 - Create db folder and seeds.js folder.
 Created two entries and ran node db/seeds. tested it with Insomnia

+- Create src folder with js and scss folder and their files

+- Set up gulpfile